-The City of New York created the Trust for Governors Island to operate, plan, and redevelop 150-acres of the Island into a destination with great public open spaces, as well as educational, not-for-profit, and commercial facilities.
-The resulting five-year capital construction program, which began in 2010, will transform Governors Island into a unique New York City venue.
+The City of New York created the Trust for Governors Island to operate, plan, and redevelop 150-acres of Governors Island into a destination with great public open spaces, as well as educational, not-for-profit, and commercial facilities.
+LiRo, in a joint venture, provided design review and resident engineering inspection services for the redevelopment as well as facilities management and construction management services.

-Critical infrastructure improvements included in the Capital Program include a 2.2-mile Great Promenade above a reconstructed seawall along the waterfront; renovated building envelopes for the Island's historic buildings; demolition of abandoned barracks, warehouses, and support buildings; upgraded lift bridges and approach platforms at the ferry docks; new potable water and electrical and telecommunication distribution systems; and redevelopment of the island's drainage system.
+Critical infrastructure improvements included a promenade above a reconstructed seawall along the waterfront, renovated building envelopes for the Island’s historic buildings, demolition of abandoned buildings, upgraded lift bridges and approach platforms at the ferry docks new potable water and electrical and telecommunication distribution systems, and redevelopment of the island’s drainage system.

 Performing construction work on an island accessible only by ferry presented some daunting challenges to the LiRo team.
 The installation of the new hills required delivery of 280,000 cy of fill material and another 40,000 cy of topsoil.
 This amount of fill and topsoil must be barged and unloaded utilizing a crane with clamshell.